Accessing biodiversity data

 • Chalinolobus tuberculatus (New Zealand long-tailed bat)

-Use the function rgbif::occ_search().
+Use the function rgbif::occ_search() to download species occurrences

-Do not forget to export the data.
+Do not forget to export the data

-Use the function download.file() and the function readr::read_delim() to import the database.
+Use the function download.file()

-Bonus: Plot a New Zealand map with GBIF occurrences.
+Bonus B: Plot a New Zealand map with GBIF occurrences.

-Use the packages sf and ggplot2.
+Use the packages sf and ggplot2

 Correction